Phalcode/gamevault-docs/docs/advanced-usage/rest-api.md

 ## OpenAPI Specification

-You can check out the API specification at `/api/docs` after making sure the server environment variable `SERVER_API_DOCS_ENABLED` is set to `true`.
+You can check out the API specification at `/api/docs`.
+It is served by the built-in Web UI, which is enabled by default and can be toggled with `WEB_UI_ENABLED`.
 There is also a hosted version of the latest API Documentation available at [demo.gamevau.lt/api/docs](https://demo.gamevau.lt/api/docs).

 The API documentation provides a complete guide on how to use the API, including authentication, endpoints, and parameters.